Customer Service: +33 (0)6 08 13 01 58

 Ruby: The Timeless Brilliance of Precious Stones

-Rubies and sapphires belong to the corundum family of minerals.
-Their distinction lies in their color: rubies are red, while sapphires come in various shades except red.
+Rubies and sapphires belong to the corundum mineral family.
+Their distinction lies in their color: rubies are red , while sapphires , often blue , exist in various shades , except red .

 The red color of rubies is due to the presence of chromium in their crystal structure.
-The more chromium a ruby contains, the brighter and more intense its color.
-To optimize color and clarity, most rubies undergo heat treatment.
+The more chromium a ruby contains, the more vivid and intense its color.
+To optimize color and clarity, most rubies undergo heat treatment .
+Some rubies may also undergo other treatments, such as color diffusion or fracture filling , techniques used to enhance their appearance but which can affect their value .

-Burmese rubies, also known as pigeon blood rubies , are among the rarest and most beautiful in the world.
-Historically mined in Burma (Myanmar), these high-quality rubies are considered exceptionally valuable gems.
+Burmese rubies , also known as pigeon's blood rubies , are among the rarest and most beautiful in the world.
+Historically mined in Burma ( Myanmar ), these high-quality rubies are considered gems of exceptional value .

-According to an ancient Burmese legend, rubies are the tears of the dragon , fallen from the mountains and transformed into precious stones, giving them spiritual and mystical significance.
+According to an ancient Burmese legend , rubies are the tears of the dragon , fallen from the mountains and transformed into precious stones , giving them a spiritual and mystical significance .

-Wearing a ruby was also believed to offer protection against spells and disease.
-Some even believed that rubies could protect against injury, or even be inserted under the skin for continued protection.
+Wearing a ruby was also believed to offer protection against spells and diseases .
+Some even believed that rubies could protect against injuries , or even be inserted under the skin for continuous protection .

-Rubies have left a lasting cultural imprint.
-A famous example is the Ruby Slippers , adorned with ruby crystals, worn by Dorothy in The Wizard of Oz .
-This popular symbol is a testament to the timeless appeal of rubies.
+Rubies have left a lasting cultural imprint .
+A famous example is the ruby slippers , adorned with ruby crystals , worn by Dorothy in The Wizard of Oz .
+This popular symbol testifies to the timeless appeal of rubies.

 Bijoux que vous pourriez aimer